zehragulbuyukarslan/zehragulbuyukarslan/README.md

 <h2> Hey, this is Zehra! 👋 </h2>

-<h3> I am interested in artificial intelligence, blockchain, and data analysis </h3>
+- **I am interested in Artificial Intelligence, blockchain, data analysis and web/mobile development**

 - 🔭 Currently I improve myself at the fields of machine lernings, smart contracts and data visualization